Junghyun-Shin/UTS/README.md

 # UTS

-This is about UTS assignments.
+This repository is for Assignments.